raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Directory structure for log files

-All log files should be saved in the same place that the Python file itself is stored.
+All log files should be saved in the same place that the Python file itself will be stored when running on the Astro Pis on the ISS.
+You should not use a specific path in your code (for example, `/home/pi/Desktop` will not exist on the Astro Pis on the ISS).

  When your code is run on the ISS, it will be started and stopped by an automated system.
 To ensure that your data files end up in the right place, you should use the method below, which uses the special `__file__` variable that contains the path to the file that Python is currently running.
 You can use this variable to find the path of the file with the `os` library.

 ```python
 import logging